 Since the mid-1980s scientists have increasingly reported about traces of pharmaceuticals in the environment.
 When endocrine substances drew special attention in the 1990s, public debate also focused on contraceptive hormones and the environmental impact of pharmaceutical residues.
 There was also concern that antimicrobial feed additives was increasing resistance to antibiotics and that contamination of drinking water was having a negative impact on human health.
-Scientists have in the meantime traced some 150 pharmaceutical active ingredients in surface waters, sediments, groundwater and soil (Bergmann et al. 2011).
+Scientists have in the meantime traced 414 different pharmaceutical residues in effluent from the wastewater treatment plants, surface waters, sediments, groundwater or soil (Graumnitz et al. 2021).
 The different entry pathways to the environment account for the discrepancies in the presence of human and veterinary drugs in the environment.
 Human drugs enter surface waters through sewage systems and sewage treatment plants.
 Most veterinary drugs are spread onto agricultural land in the slurry and manure from mass livestock production.

 The measured concentrations of the active ingredients in the environment are mostly below the therapeutic doses of pharmaceutical products and below the maximum allowable amount of residues in foodstuffs which have been established for them.
 However, this does not give an all clear sign for the environment: whereas pharmaceuticals are among the most thoroughly researched substances as concerns human toxicology, the ecotoxicological effects of the relatively low, yet permanent, exposure of bodies of water and soil to pharmaceutical residues are largely unknown.